hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

 To modify the value of this property,

-1. Create a file named enable-sanboot.txt with the following
+1. Create a file named enable-sanboot.txt with the following:

    ```json
    {